 - Wind Removing Pose (Pavanamuktasana)

-Whether you’re seeking more limber joints, mental well-being, or a better sex life, Frog Pose will undoubtedly open your hips and challenge you to focus on your breathing.
+Whether you’re seeking more limber joints, mental well-being, or a better intimate life, Frog Pose will undoubtedly open your hips and challenge you to focus on your breathing.
 This intermediate-level asana could be the secret to less back pain during the work day or even your journey toward the yoga splits.